-ECI attaches importance on protecting intellectual property rights and has developed policies in accordance with all applicable legal requirements to prohibit intellectual property infringement.
-ECI maintains an inventory of all proprietary technology and privileged information in the day-to-day activities of our business.
-We have not encountered any material breaches of relevant laws and regulations relating to privacy and intellectual property rights in the year.
+We attach importance to protecting intellectual property rights and has developed policies in accordance with all applicable legal requirements to prohibit intellectual property infringement.
+The Company maintains an inventory of all proprietary technology and privileged information in the day-to-day activities of our business.
+We have not encountered any material breaches of relevant laws and regulations relating to privacy and intellectual property rights during the year.